Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/a-look-at-the-ch-css-unit.md

 </section>
 ```

-Let's add some basic styling so we can see these two sections under each other.
+Let's add some basic styling to see these two sections under each other.

 ```css
 body {